 Remote

-The PNW Loam Lever that comes stock on our Bachelor post is outstanding.
+We purchased the PNW Loam Lever to test with our Bachelor post, and it is excellent.
 We have used a variety of remote levers during our years of using dropper posts.
 The Loam Lever is among the best.
 This CNC machined metal lever has a great shape and is of quality construction.

-The bar clamp is simple and straightforward.
-You can mount the remote in two different positions depending on how crowded your handlebar is.
+The standard bar clamp is simple and straightforward.
+You can mount the remote in two different positions, depending on how crowded your handlebar is.
 If you need the remote pushed outboard, use the left mounting hole.
 If you want it moved in, use the right one.
-The lever shape is smart and use a narrow connection with the remote that protrudes and gets wide near the end for great feel against your thumb.
+The paddle-shaped lever is smart and uses a narrow connection with the remote that protrudes and gets wide near the end for a great feel against your thumb.
 The contact patch features a rubberized material for traction in a variety of conditions.

 Weight